abdiels/abdiels.com/_posts/2024-07-03-Snowflake-and-AWS.md

 the S3 bucket.
 The Role will also establish a trust relationship with Snowflake's storage integration.
 We need to create the storage integration in Snowflake.

-The Storage integration will the Role's ARN, and once created, it will provide us with the IAM_USER_ARN and the External_ID that must be put in the previously created Role in AWS.
+The Storage integration will need the Role's ARN, and once created, it will provide us with the IAM_USER_ARN and the External_ID that must be put in the previously created Role in AWS.
 In addition, we need to create an external storage where we can leverage the access from the storage integration to access the files in the S3 bucket.
 The external storage is then able to List/Write/Read files from the S3 bucket.